guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

 *The goal:*

-Split the default main Nmon index into multiple indexes to fit different needs, such as having Production data into a dedicated index (with its own retention) and others environment in an other dedicated index
+Manage Nmon data into multiple indexes to fit different needs, such as having Production data into a dedicated index (with its own retention) and others environment in an other dedicated index
 Every Universal Forwarder will send data to using a custom TA package depending on their environment, indexer(s) target(s) can be same indexers for all environments, or dedicated indexer(s) per environment
 The main Application will be customized to be able to manage data from different indexes using a logical index naming (all indexes must share the same starting prefix)